 If you love this recipe, be sure to check out these other delicious vegan ideas:

 - Global Vegan Recipes from around the world!

 - My favorite healthy whole grain recipes.

 This recipe was contributed by Ellen Kanner, who writes the Meatless Monday column for The Huffingon Post and her own food blog, Soulful Vegan.
 She is also a contributor to Bon Appetit, Relish, Eating Well, Vegetarian Times, More, the Miami Herald and regional publications across the country.

 - After soaking lentils and rice (see notes), strain them through a sieve.
 Rinse in cold water.

-Bring water or vegetable broth to boil into a large saucepan.
-Strain lentils into a sieve.
-Rinse in cold water.
-Add to broth.
-Do the same with the brown rice.
-Toss in bay leaf.
+- Bring vegetable broth to a boil in a large saucepan.
+Add the lentils and rice to the broth.
+Toss in the bay leaf.
 Reduce heat to low and cook, covered, for 30 to 40 minutes, until lentils and rice are soft and fluffy and have soaked up all the liquid.
 Remove cover, remove from heat and set aside.

 - Just before serving, heat the oil in a large skillet over medium-high heat.
 Add sliced onion and cook, stirring, for 3 to 5 minutes, until onions start to soften and turn golden and fragrant.
 Reduce heat to medium, and cook, stirring, another 10 minutes or so, until onions are brown and tender.
 Season with salt and pepper.